${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Quantum Teichm uller theory

 A starting point of many problems related to Teichm\"uller spaces is a construction of suitable coordinate systems for $\mathcal{X}^+(\Sigma,\mathcal{P})$.
-Among various kinds, what is relevant to the current situation is Thurston's shear coordinate function \cite{Thurston}, which makes use of the choice of an ideal triangulation. \begin{proposition}[Thurston-Fock's theorem, see e.g. \cite{P} \cite{A}] Let $\Delta$ be a triangulation of a triangulable generalized marked surface $(\Sigma,\mathcal{P})$.
+Among various kinds, what is relevant to the current situation is Thurston's shear coordinate function \cite{BL, F, FG07, Liu, P, Thurston}, which makes use of the choice of an ideal triangulation. \begin{proposition}[Thurston-Fock theorem \cite{A, F, FG07, P, Thurston}] Let $\Delta$ be a triangulation of a triangulable generalized marked surface $(\Sigma,\mathcal{P})$.
 There exists a global coordinate system for the enhanced Teichm\"uller space $\mathcal{X}^+(\Sigma,\mathcal{P})$, whose coordinate functions are enumerated by the internal edges $e$ of the triangulation $\Delta$.
 These coordinate functions $X_e = X_e^\Delta : \mathcal{X}^+(\Sigma,\mathcal{P}) \to \mathbb{R}_{>0}$ associated to $e\in \mathring{\Delta}$, each of which is called the \ul{\em exponentiated shear coordinate} for the internal edge $e \in \Delta$, provide a bijection

-\end{proposition} For geometric meaning of these coordinate functions, see e.g. \cite{A} or \cite{P}.
-Roughly speaking, in terms of hyperbolic metrics, they are the `shearing' amounts that measure how the hyperbolic ideal triangles are glued along their edges to one another, to form the (hyperbolic) surface $\Sigma\setminus\mathcal{P}$.
+\end{proposition} Roughly speaking, in terms of hyperbolic metrics, these coordinates are the ``shearing" amounts that measure how the hyperbolic ideal triangles are glued along their edges to one another to form the (hyperbolic) surface $\Sigma\setminus\mathcal{P}$.
 A key point of studying these coordinates is how they transform under change of ideal triangulations.

-\begin{proposition} Let $\Delta$ and $\Delta'$ be ideal triangulations of a triangulable generalized marked surface $(\Sigma,\mathcal{P})$.
-Then the exponentiated shear coordinate functions $X_{e'}'$'s for the internal edges $e'$ of $\Delta'$ can be expressed as rational functions in terms of those $X_e$'s for the internal edges $e$ of $\Delta$. \end{proposition}
+\begin{proposition}[\cite{F, FG07, Liu, P}] Let $\Delta$ and $\Delta'$ be ideal triangulations of a triangulable generalized marked surface $(\Sigma,\mathcal{P})$.
+Then the exponentiated shear coordinate functions $X_{e'}'$ for the internal edges $e'$ of $\Delta'$ can be expressed as rational functions in terms of those $X_e$ for the internal edges $e$ of $\Delta$. \end{proposition}